STORIES · 26.09.19

 Seed is a magazine that celebrates many of the things I am passionate about – seasonal food, craft, traditional artisan skills and looking after our bodies and minds in a gentle holistic way.
 But above all, it is a celebration of nature: of the beauty we are so privileged to enjoy, and a reminder of why we need to work so hard to preserve and protect it for future generations.

-It is available to buy in small independent newsagents and outlets in the UK and Europe, including the Daylesford and Bamford stores and their websites.
+It is available to buy in small independent newsagents and outlets around the world, including the Daylesford and Bamford stores and their websites.
 Delivery is currently free at Daylesford if Seed is the only item in your basket.
 You can click here to purchase.